pettik/Website---Pepsi/README.md

 # Website---Pepsi (responsive layout)
 Excersice: making a site about product PEPSI cola.
+Website is responsive to mobile devices (breakpoints are in )

 ## DESKTOP preview (in all color variation): 🖥️⬇️ 🔵 🔴 ⚫
 <img src="desktop-blue.png" alt="Desktop preview 1">